KevorkSulahian/agentic-llm-for-better-results/README.md

 ### Virtual environment

-To install the virtual environment, using extremely fast [uv project manager](https://github.com/astral-sh/uv) is recommended.
+To install the virtual environment, we use the extremely fast [uv project manager](https://github.com/astral-sh/uv).
 Install `uv` using [the standalone installer](https://github.com/astral-sh/uv?tab=readme-ov-file#installation) is recommended.
 To create or sync a virtual environment the following command can be used in the project folder: